vmware/vmware-aria-operations-integration-sdk/README.md

   [Pip's installation documentation](https://pip.pypa.io/en/stable/installation/).
 * Git.
 For instructions in installing git, go to [Git's installation documentation](https://git-scm.com/downloads), choose the OS you need and follow the instructions provided.

-System Requirements:
-* 5 Gb of RAM
-* Windows
-  * 10 or later
-* MacOS
-  * 10.15 or newer
-* Linux:
-  * Ubuntu, Debian, or Fedora

 #### Optional Requirements
 In addition, the following are optional requirements.
 (Note: For the Alpha, creating Java and Powershell Management Packs